 Discovering consumer habits – as they happen

 We’re not exaggerating when we say real-time.
 Precisely because we spend so much time on our phones, you’ll be able to talk to consumers as they’re carrying out an activity.
-Mobile research fundamentally changes diary studies, how we study consumption moments or any studies that need to connect with consumers as the action is happening.
+Mobile market research fundamentally changes diary studies, how we study consumption moments or any studies that need to connect with consumers as the action is happening.
 For example, we can now send out surveys on Sunday afternoons and ask consumers about what they’re doing, with who, where and why.
 It’s revolutionary in designing new methodologies and collecting more and better data for our studies.
 We’re not the first ones to note this, Niall Smith notes that to do mobile research right, researchers now talk to consumers in the present tense rather than the past tense, finding out about context and opinions in real-time (Insight Platforms).
 Another promise for research quality, as respondents don’t depend on memory, which research shows is often flawed, exaggerated or outright false.